apache/apisix/docs/en/latest/building-apisix.md

 :::note

+- If you want to build APISIX docker image from source code, see [build image from source code](https://apisix.apache.org/docs/docker/build/#build-an-image-from-customizedpatched-source-code)
-If you want to build and package APISIX for a specific platform, see [apisix-build-tools](https://github.com/api7/apisix-build-tools).
+- If you want to build and package APISIX for a specific platform, see [apisix-build-tools](https://github.com/api7/apisix-build-tools).

 :::